An Old Model

 Utilities represent one of the oldest continuous business models in existence.
 For well over a century, the fundamentals of delivering electrical energy have remained the same.
 Many power companies operating today began during the horse and buggy era.
 Until recently, the business has been the same; hire a group of engineers and electrical workers to connect customers to a large generator, provide the service, and then collect revenues in the form of rates.

 Today, the system is rapidly growing and becoming more complex.
 Studies indicate that the basic distribution systems are going to be connected to more solar panels, batteries, electric cars, and small-scale generators.
 These “green” energy sources are the way of the future and having energy storage resources reduces community-safety issues after natural disasters.
-From a safety perspective however, all these potential sources provide new areas of concern.
+From a safety perspective however, all these potential sources of electrical contact provide new areas of concern.

 The electrical industry is currently being disrupted on an international scale.
 Distributed generation (or multi-source) is coming online quickly.
 Distributed storage of these new energy sources has suddenly become more feasible and necessary.
 Electrical systems across this country are experiencing “explosive growth” in new sources of electrical energy.
 These include small generators, solar panels, and batteries.
 The owners of these systems can reap added financial benefit by connecting these systems to centralized locally-managed distribution systems.

 The calculus for electrical contacts is changing.
 In the recent past, the lines and cables used to distribute electrical energy could be easily disconnected from their source(s).
 After a call to dispatch, these electrical workers could operate switches and obtain a clearance for “de-energizing” the line.
 For example, when a car hit a pole or a section of the grid experienced storm damage, system protection would jump in to disconnect the effected line from the electrical grid.
 In recent times however, with the change in power distribution systems, this level of effective protection has become much more difficult to provide.